Kristina01111000/notesforresume/README.md

 - need to figure out the theme, maybe just nuke the site and restart it
 - site updates are an issue, deleted some old themes
 - deleted the contact form, need a new one, just use the wp one
+- deleted a buch of unused plugins, see if that fixes the site loading problem

 Ai talk notes:
 what do i think?